Federal Student Financial Aid

 Cost of Education

 Students in the M.Ac.O.M. and the M.Ac. programs may borrow up to the estimated cost of attendance (CA), which covers tuition, books, room, board, transportation, and personal expenses for each academic year.
 Depending upon eligibility, students may borrow up to $20,500 in unsubsidized Direct Loans.
 Any remaining need, up to the CA, which is set annually, can be met with a PLUS loan.
 We encourage students to calculate their budgets based on individual needs and borrow only the necessary amount to fund their education.

 Financial aid is disbursed each trimester.
-Students will be issued their financial aid in excess of their tuition for the trimester, normally by the 1st Friday of each term.
+Students will be issued their financial aid in excess of their tuition for the trimester, normally by the first Friday of each term.
 To make adjustments to current award packages, students must submit their request at least eight weeks prior to the scheduled upcoming disbursement date.
 Contact the Financial Aid Office if you have any questions.